IIIF/cookbook-recipes/recipe/0434-choice-av/index.md

 ## Example

 This manifest uses a short excerpt from a 14-minute reel-to-reel recording of music from Kabba Division, Kwara State, Nigeria in the 1980s.
 From the web version in UCLA's digital library, it was transcoded into 6 different containers and codecs of varying commonness.
 The first option is highly unlikely to play in any web browser, so it is expected that viewers will select the second option by default.
 Other options are provided for cookbook readers to see how viewers handle further options and other formats.
+Since the sound content is the same for each file, a computer-voiced format tag has been added to the start of each file for differentiation.
+This would not be included in a real-world implementation.

 In practice, current viewers react with the manifest in a range of ways, with some failing more gracefully than others when they encounter a format they cannot play.
 Some only try to play the first one or two choices, while others will try to play or offer the visitor to try to play any of the resources in the manifest.